bskaplou/lua-leveldb/README.md

 Notes
 -----
-Lua-leveldb is compatible with Lua 5.2, unfortunately it is no more compatible with Lua 5.1.
+This fork of Lua-leveldb is compatible with LuaJIT only.

 License
 -------